Arashshx/movie-recommender/README.md

 This project demonstrates a modular, comparative, and interactive recommender system using three mainstream techniques:

 1. **Content-Based Filtering**
-2. **Collaborative Filtering (Item-Based KNN)**
+2. **Collaborative Filtering**
-3. **Hybrid Filtering** – a weighted combination of the two above
+3. **Hybrid Filtering**

 Users can search for a movie title and receive top-5 similar recommendations, displayed with posters fetched from TMDB API.
-The project is built using Python, scikit-learn, and Streamlit.
+The project is built using Python and Streamlit.

 ## 📦 Dataset
 The system uses the [MovieLens 100K dataset](https://grouplens.org/datasets/movielens/latest/), including: